 A collaborative approach fosters active engagement and shared responsibility between the supervisor and supervisee.
 Instead of solely providing directives, supervisors should involve supervisees in discussions, brainstorming, and problem-solving.

-Counselling supervision should naturally emphasize the importance of ethical practice and cultural competence.
+Counselling supervision should naturally emphasise the importance of ethical practice and cultural competence.
 Supervisors often guide supervisees in navigating ethical challenges, adhering to professional codes of conduct, and remaining sensitive to the cultural nuances of their clients.
 Talking through ethical dilemmas or cross-cultural cases can significantly enhance the supervisee’s competence.

 The bulk of the session involves detailed discussions about client cases.
 These discussions allow supervisees to explore situations, consider alternative approaches, and learn from real-life examples.